 Make sure to not overreact!

 So you’ve spent hours and hours in the library working hard, finishing your essay.
 Suddenly your results come back stating that you have plagiarised!
 Above all; don’t worry!
 The first thing to do is find out the basics: what the problem is, and what the process your university follows to investigate the problem.
 Unfortunately, some universities can treat plagiarism investigations like a witch hunt, making vague accusations and having an unbalanced investigation process.
-Make sure there’s a clear and fair process with chance to appeal.

 I recommend taking these simple steps to deal with a plagiarism accusation: